Hugoggt/Master_thesis/README.md

 ## Dataset Access

 The original dataset is protected under license and the processed dataset cannot be shared publicly.
 The Original dataset can be downloaded using the following google form.
-The Dropbox file contains the :
+The Dropbox file is organised as follows :

 echo "